Customer loyalty is an ever-evolving phenomenon. It’s constantly adapting to new technologies, new industry trends, and new consumer behaviours.

 This not only helps to establish your brand as a reputable and trustworthy authority in the industry, but it helps to create a community around your loyalty program.
 Send people updates on their loyalty status, with gamified functions like leader boards and badges.

-2. Customers want personalised experiences
+2. Customers want personalized experiences

 Research suggests that most consumers aren’t just indifferent about having brands collect data on their shopping habits – they actually want the brands they shop with to track their data, if it leads to a more personalised experience.